Runtime Analysis of Single- and Multi-Objective Evolutionary Algorithms for Chance Constrained Optimization Problems with Normally Distributed Random Variables: Multi-Objective Evolutionary Algorithm

-} We transfer the results for the multi-objective setting under the uniform constraint to the setting where a feasible solution has to be a spanning tree. \ignore{Considering always the solution with the smallest variance in the population a Pareto optimal spanning tree with minimal variance is obtained in expected time $O(P_{\max} m^2 (\log n + \log v_{\max}))$ using the arguments presented in \cite{DBLP:journals/eor/Neumann07}. } The crucial observation from \cite{DBLP:journals/eor/Neumann07} to obtain the extreme points is that edge exchanges resulting in new spanning trees allow to construct solutions on the linear segments between two consecutive extreme points in the same way as in the case of the uniform constraint.
+It gives a large penalty for each additional connected component.
+We transfer the results for the multi-objective setting under the uniform constraint to the setting where a feasible solution has to be a spanning tree.
+The crucial observation from \cite{DBLP:journals/eor/Neumann07} to obtain the extreme points is that edge exchanges resulting in new spanning trees allow to construct solutions on the linear segments between two consecutive extreme points in the same way as in the case of the uniform constraint.
 Let $\ell \leq m(m-1)/2$ be the pairs of edges $e_i$ and $e_j$ with $\sigma_i^2 < \sigma_j^2$ and $\mu_i > \mu_j$.
 Similar to Lemma~\ref{lem:number-expoints} and using the arguments in \cite{DBLP:journals/dam/IshiiSNN81}, the number of extreme points is at most $\ell+2 \leq m^2$ as an optimal solution for $f_{\lambda}= \lambda \mu(x) + (1-\lambda) v(x)$ can be obtained by Kruskal's greedy algorithm.
 We replace the expected time of $O(n^2)$ for an items exchange in the case of the uniform constraint with the expected waiting time of $O(m^2)$ for a specific edge exchange in the case of the multi-objective spanning tree formulation and get the following results.

-\begin{theorem} Considering the chance constrained minimum spanning tree problem, the expected time until \gsemo has computed a population which includes an optimal solution for any choice of $\alpha \in [1/2,1[$ is $O(P_{\max} m^2 \ell (\log n + \log v_{\max}))$. \end{theorem} \ignore{ Note that this runtime bounds for computing the extreme points holds in general for bi-objective spanning trees and also improves on the time to reach a $2$-approximation which can be obtained by computing all extreme points as shown in~ \cite{DBLP:journals/eor/Neumann07}. } \ignore{This improvement holds if there are many different optimal points for the functions $f_{\lambda}$ apart from the extreme points.
-The number of extreme points is bounded by $m^2$ whereas the number of different objective vectors for the different functions $f_{\lambda}$ can be exponential. }
+\begin{theorem} Considering the chance constrained minimum spanning tree problem, the expected time until \gsemo has computed a population which includes an optimal solution for any choice of $\alpha \in [1/2,1[$ is $O(P_{\max} m^2 \ell (\log n + \log v_{\max}))$. \end{theorem}